peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 ### getBase64Padding
     @Deprecated public final boolean getBase64Padding() Deprecated.
-This option now has no effect.
+This property now has no effect.
 This library now includes  necessary padding when writing traditional base64 to JSON and includes no padding when writing base64url to JSON, in  accordance with the revision of the CBOR specification.

 **Returns:**

 * A value indicating whether the Base64Padding property is true.

+### getPreserveNegativeZero
+    public final boolean getPreserveNegativeZero() Gets a value indicating whether the JSON decoder should preserve the distinction between positive zero and negative zero in floating-point number formats when the decoder decodes JSON to CBOR.
+  For example the JSON number "-0.0" (which expresses negative zero) is decoded to negative zero if this property is <code>true</code>, and to positive zero if this property is <code>false</code>.
+This property has no effect for number conversion kinds in which zeros are always decoded as CBOR integers (such as the <code>IntOrFloat</code> and
+ <code>IntOrFloatFromDouble</code> conversion kinds).

+**Returns:**

+* A value indicating whether to preserve the distinction between positive zero and negative zero.
+The default is true.

+### getNumberConversion
+    public final JSONOptions.ConversionKind getNumberConversion() Gets a value indicating how JSON numbers are decoded to CBOR integers.

+**Returns:**

+* A value indicating how JSON numbers are decoded to CBOR integers.
+ The default is <code>ConversionKind.Full</code>.

+### getAllowDuplicateKeys
+    public final boolean getAllowDuplicateKeys()
+Gets a value indicating whether to allow duplicate keys when reading JSON.
+ Used only when decoding JSON.

+**Returns:**

+* A value indicating whether to allow duplicate keys when reading JSON.
+The default is false.

 ### getReplaceSurrogates
     public final boolean getReplaceSurrogates()
 Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive <code>char</code> s forming one Unicode code point) are each replaced with a replacement character (U+FFFD).
-The default is false; an exception is thrown when such code points are encountered.
+If false, an exception is thrown when such code points are encountered.

 **Returns:**

 * True, if surrogate code points not part of a surrogate pair are each replaced with a replacement character, or false if an exception is thrown when such code points are encountered.
+The default is false.